refgenie/refget/README.md

 In this repository you will find:

-1. `/refget`: The `refget` package, which provides a Python interface to both remote and local use of the refget protocol.
+1. `/refget`: The `refget` Python package, which provides a Python interface to both remote and local use of the refget protocol.
 It has clients and functions for both refget sequences and refget sequence collections (seqcol).
-2. `/seqcolapi`: Sequence collections API software, a fastAPI wrapper, built on top of the `refget` package.
+2. `/seqcolapi`: Sequence collections API software, a FastAPI wrapper built on top of the `refget` package.
 It provides a bare-bones Sequence Collections API service.
-3. `/actions`:  GitHub Actions for demo server instance
+3. `actions` (in `.github/workflows`):  GitHub Actions for demo server instance
 4. `/deployment`: Server configurations for demo instances and public deployed instances.
 5. `/test_fasta` and `/test_api`: Dummy data and a compliance test, to test external implementations of the Refget Sequence Collections API.
 6. `/frontend`: a React seqcolapi front-end.